unicode-org/message-format-wg/spec/formatting.md

 Resolved values cannot always be formatted by a given implementation.
-When such an error occurs during _formatting_, an implementation SHOULD emit a _Message Function Error_ and produce a _fallback value_ for the _placeholder_ that produced the error.
+When such an error occurs during _formatting_, an implementation SHOULD emit an appropriate _Message Function Error_ and produce a _fallback value_ for the _placeholder_ that produced the error.
 A formatting function MAY substitute a value to use instead of a _fallback value_.